 |---|---|

-| Design | Flat face, slips over pipe, welded in place |
+| Design | Slides over pipe and is welded in place |

-| Installation | Easy alignment, less precise than weld neck |
+| Installation | Easier alignment than weld neck in many shop conditions |

 | Applications | Low- to moderate-pressure piping |

-| Material Grades | 304, 304L, 316, 316L |
+| Material grades | 304, 304L, 316, 316L |

-| Standards | ASME, ASTM, DIN, EN1092-1 |
+| Standards | ASME, ASTM, DIN, EN 1092-1 |

 Typical applications: